Veeraswamy: History

 The restaurant was taken over by Sir William Steward in 1930.
 He was married to a singer and artist of the time Greta Gaye.
 Throughout the 1930s trade was very difficult but the couple used great resourcefulness and came through the challenging times.
 In 1915 Veeraswamy published a recipe book, Indian Cookery for Use in All Countries, which is still in print today.
 In the 1940s and 1950s the restaurant became a great success.
 The first ever curry in a can was introduced under Veeraswamy Food Products brand in the early 1950s.
 The restaurant was sold by Sir William in 1967.
 The food products business under the Veeraswamy name continued to be owned by the couple into the 1990s.

 The restaurant decor was updated a number of times, and adopted an ultramodern theme in the late 1990s; however, for its 80th anniversary in 2006, it was redecorated in a 1920s motif.
-Veeraswamy is currently owned by the Chutney Mary group.
+Veeraswamy was acquired by the Chutney Mary group in 1997.

-The origins of lager drinking with Indian food may be related to Prince Axel of Denmark's visit to the Veeraswamy-connected Indian restaurant at the British Empire Exhibition on 2 May 1924.
-He enjoyed his meal and later visited the Regent Street restaurant, apparently bringing a barrel of Carlsberg with him.
+The origins of the custom of drinking lager with Indian food may be related to Prince Axel of Denmark's visit to the Veeraswamy-connected Indian restaurant at the British Empire Exhibition on 2 May 1924.
+He enjoyed his meal and later visited the Regent Street restaurant, apparently bringing a barrel of Carlsberg lager him.
 He enjoyed his meal again, and decided to send a barrel of Carlsberg (the Danish royal beer) to the restaurant every year thereafter.
 The beer proved popular, so the restaurant started importing Carlsberg, and when waiters left to found or work in other Indian restaurants, they served Carlsberg as well.

 Notable diners at Veeraswamy have included Winston Churchill, King Gustav VI of Sweden, Jawaharlal Nehru, Indira Gandhi, Charlie Chaplin and Ian Sinclair.
 Sir Abdul Qadir dined at the restaurant in February 1939, when the menu consisted of Mulligatawny Soup, Kashmiri fish, Chicken Madras and suji halva.

 Veeraswamy was acquired by Ranjit Mathrani and Namitha Panjabi in 1997.
 They restored the decor, creating opulent interiors evoking 1920s maharajal palaces.

 In 2016 Veeraswamy was awarded a Michelin star.
 The Michelin Guide inspectors said that "It may have opened in 1926 but this celebrated Indian restaurant just keeps getting better and better!
 The classic dishes from across the country are prepared with considerable care by a very professional kitchen.
 The room is awash with colour and it's run with great charm and enormous pride".

+In 2025 the restaurant was facing closure because the Crown Estate, owner of Victory House, the building housing Veeraswamy, did not intend to extend Veeraswamy's lease as they planned to refurbish and upgrade offices in the building.